 Do explore the spectacular caves to the right of the beach - most can be reached on foot but others you can swim to.
-Nearly forgot, some of the beach is private but the free sections are just as lovely - but without all the service of the private ones so bring a picnic lunch and plenty of water with you.
+Nearly forgot, some of the beach is private but the free sections are just as lovely.
+They don't offer all the service of the private ones though so bring a picnic lunch and plenty of water with you.

 Spiaggia Luppa: This beach has won awards for the color, clarity and cleanliness of it sea, often considered the best in all of Italy.
 You'll find it in Acquafredda; from Maratea take the SS18 north and in Acquafredda you'll see a big blue sign on the right pointing to the Hotel Gabbiano - follow that road and you are there.

 Before sharing the options I need to ask you why you are visiting Maratea: is it mostly for the beaches and sunshine?
 Or is it principally for the chance to enjoy the history and atmosphere of the old town?